Rictor: Powers and abilities

-During the 2005–2011 period when Rictor was powerless, he worked as a detective.
-Of the X-Factor Investigations team, he is the most skilled at using computers, a trait he utilized during his time with that agency to compensate when he did not have his seismic abilities.
-In one storyline during this period, Rictor's body briefly had Terrigen Crystals (as used by the Inhumans) embedded in his back, small fragments left over from when Quicksilver's crystals had exploded.
+During the 2005–2011 period when Rictor was powerless, he worked as a detective using his skill in computers.
+In one storyline during this period, Rictor briefly had Terrigen Crystals embedded in his back.
 In a confrontation with the Isolationist, Rictor was shown to be immune or resistant to the various powers the Isolationist manifested because of these crystals.
-Physical contact with Rictor reversed the villain's Colossus-like transformation, a direct assault with Cyclops-like optic blasts had no effect, and an Iceman-style ice construct melted around Rictor.
+Physical contact with Rictor reversed the villain's Colossus-like transformation, a direct assault with Cyclops-like optic blasts had no effect, and an ice construct melted around Rictor.
 According to writer Peter David, these crystals burnt out subsequently.